 Attacks upon information technology systems are increasing in their frequency, levels of persistence, sophistication and intensity, and are being conducted by sophisticated and organized groups and individuals with a wide range of motives and expertise.
 Furthermore, because the techniques used to obtain unauthorized access to, or to sabotage, systems change frequently and often are not recognized until launched against a target, we may be unable to anticipate these techniques or implement adequate preventative measures against hacking, phishing, spoofing, BEC, employee error or manipulation, or other similar adverse events.
 We may also experience security breaches that may remain undetected for an extended period.
 Any such breach or interruption could compromise our networks and the information stored there could be accessed by unauthorized parties, publicly disclosed, lost or stolen.
 Our information systems must also be continually updated, patched and upgraded to protect against known vulnerabilities.
 The volume of new vulnerabilities has increased markedly, as has the criticality of patches and other remedial measures.
-In addition to remediating newly identified vulnerabilities, previously identified vulnerabilities must also be continuously addressed.
+In addition to remediating newly identified vulnerabilities must also be continuously addressed.
 Accordingly, we are at risk that cyberattackers exploit these known vulnerabilities before they have been addressed.

 If a cyberattack or security incident were to occur and cause interruptions in our operations, it could result in legal claims or proceedings, and liability under federal or state laws that protect the privacy of personal information, and corresponding regulatory penalties.
 In addition, we could face criminal liability, damages for contract breach and incur significant costs for remedial measures to prevent future occurrences and mitigate past violations.
 Notice of breaches may be required to be made to affected individuals or other state or federal regulators, and for extensive breaches, notice may need to be made to the media or State Attorneys General.
 Such a notice could harm our reputation and our ability to compete.
 Although we maintain insurance covering certain security and privacy damages and claim expenses, we may not carry insurance or maintain coverage sufficient to compensate for all liability and in any event, insurance coverage would not address the reputational damage that could result from a security incident.
-Despite our implementation of security measures to prevent unauthorized access, our data is currently accessible through multiple channels, and there is no guarantee we can protect our data from breach.
+Despite our data from breach.
 Unauthorized access, loss or dissemination could also disrupt our operations and damage our reputation, any of which could adversely affect our business.